julielk/rock-paper-scissors/README.md

 * I confirm the the game is responsive on all standard devices using DevTools device toolbar

 **Bugs**

- Bug  I removed HTML entities and replacec with text in the buttons inorder for the if else statement to work
+ I removed HTML entities and replaced with text in the  rock paper scissors buttons inorder for the if else statement to work.

 **Validation Testing**
 * HTML - No errors returned passsing  the offical W3c Validatoer.
 * CSS  - No erroe returned passing the  offical W3c Validator.
-* JS    -No error retured using the debugging DevToool device.
+* JS    -No error returned using the debugging DevToool device.

 **Unfixed Bugs**
 No unfixed bugs